fastfony/fastfony/README.md

 ## License

-Fastfony is an open source project licensed under the [MIT license](https://opensource.org/licenses/MIT), expect all content that resides under any "pro/" or "Pro/" directory of this repository, if such directories exists, are licensed under the license defined in "pro/LICENSE" or "Pro/LICENSE".
+Fastfony is an available source project licensed under the Apache-2.0 WITH Commons-Clause.

+Fastfony is free for non-commercial use, but if you want to use it for professional or commercial purposes, you must [purchase a license](https://fastfony.com/products).

 ## Special thanks